enjaku4/veri/README.md

 ### Authentication Methods

-This is a simplified example of how to use Veri's authentication methods in your controllers:
+This is a simplified example of how to use Veri's authentication methods:

 ```rb
 class SessionsController < ApplicationController